Lucsantosg/CloudLogAnalysis/how-to/manage-logs/config_log_collection_cli.md

     ```
     {: codeblock}

-    Open a new terminal window and run the following command to verify that the variables LANG and LOGGING_ENDPOINT are set:
+    Open a new terminal window and run the following command to verify that the variable LANG is set:

     ```
     $echo LANG